kaby76/AntlrVSIX/README.md

 * The grammar used is the standard Antlr4 grammar in the examples: https://github.com/antlr/grammars-v4/tree/master/antlr4.

-* Parsing proceeds with each key stroke you make for the grammar.
-If you do not want to parse only at File Save, set the option to perform nonincremental parsing.

 * If you want to make modifications for yourself, you should [reset your Experimental Hive for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/extensibility/the-experimental-instance?view=vs-2017).
 To do that,